Sarah Lynn Morgan

 always rare, too few,

-few are found among those
+seldom found among those

-That people say are true.
+that people say are true.

 In all these many lands,